Burgers cooked sous-vide are extremely juicy and evenly cooked.

 Preheat a water bath to desired final temperature using a sous-vide cooker, according to the chart above.

-Divide meat into four equal 6-ounce portions and gently shape each one into a patty slightly wider than your buns.
+Divide meat into four equal portions and gently shape each one into a patty slightly wider than your buns.
 Season generously with salt and pepper.
 Place patties in individual zipper-lock bags.
 Remove air from zipper-lock bags by closing the bags, leaving the last inch of the top unsealed.
 Slowly lower into the preheated water bath, sealing the bag completely just before it fully submerges.
 Cook according to the chart above.